top of page

 I experienced this recently in a way that brought Matthew 11:28–30 to life like never before.

+Strangely, that emptiness unsettled me.
 Why didn’t I have anything to give Him?

-As I asked that question, Jesus gently revealed the reason.
 I didn’t have something in my hands because I had an entire basket full of things I needed to offer Him.
-Burdens.
-Worries.
-Responsibilities.
-The weight of caring for others.
+Burdens, worries, responsibilities, hurts, and the weight of caring for everyone and everything.

 Then He did something that still brings tears to my eyes.